saccharis/SACCHARIS_2/README.md

 You can contact Alex Fraser at alexander.fraser@alumni.ubc.ca for information about beta access.

-If you encounter bugs, please use the github tools to submit bug reports instead of emailing me, as it is easier to track that way.
+If you encounter bugs, please use the github issue tracker tools to submit bug reports instead of emailing me, as it is easier to track that way.